evmcnb/quartz/content/Full/Cholecystitis.md

 ## Management

-Patients are usually systemically unwell and require hospital admission for oral/IV antibiotics and surgery within 7 days of diagnosis
+Patients are usually systemically unwell and require hospital admission for oral/IV antibiotics and surgery within 1 week of diagnosis
 - antibiotics
 - Laparoscopic cholecystectomy